CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab04.md

     ![](../Images/l4t4p11.png)

-The index creation operation consists of the following jobs:

-- Crack, chunk, and embed the text tokens in your brochures data.
-- Create the Azure AI Search index.
-- Register the index asset.

-> **Tip:** While you're waiting for the index to be created, why not take a look at the brochures you downloaded to get familiar with their contents?

 ## Task 5: Test the index in the playground

 In this task, you'll verify that your index is working by running queries in the Chat Playground, both with and without the index, to compare responses.